Hpotato0/os-project-3-hello-scheduler-team-10/README.md

 ## 5. Lessons Learned
 * `printk` with interrupt disabling can cause deadlocks!
-* stack traces are invaluable
+* stack traces are invaluable when debugging
+* the linux scheduler defines & utilizes various locks & methods
+* one should NOT assume too quickly about the precise functionality of an unknown function w/o searching…